Demonstration of teleportation across a quantum network code: Discussion

 \section{Discussion}

-Small-scale quantum communication networks will likely become feasible within the next few years as the technology continues to improve, however the NISQ regime presents challenges in the form of limited channel capacity and a limited number of qubits so that efficient use of these resources and their characterisation is paramount.
-MQNC provides an efficient and scalable solution to contention-free switching in quantum networks, thus increasing network throughput compared to routing.
-In this paper we presented the first successful demonstration of MQNC combined with quantum teleportation exceeding the maximum fidelity achievable by classical means.\\
+Small-scale quantum communication networks will likely become feasible within the next few years as the technology continues to improve, however the NISQ regime presents challenges in the form of limited channel capacity and a limited number of qubits so that efficient use of these resources and their characterisation is paramount~\cite{Tham22,Buessen22}.